will-stone/plastic/README.md

 merged in.

-Clone the repository to `.vscode/extenstions/`(remember to remove any other installed versions of Plastic), run `yarn` to install dependencies, and `yarn docs` to serve the documentation page.
+Clone the repository to `.vscode/extenstions/`(remember to remove any other installed versions of Plastic), run `npm i` to install dependencies.

 Use Microsoft's
 [theme color reference](https://code.visualstudio.com/docs/getstarted/theme-color-reference)